-These times together talking about faith and life have led to some of the sweetest moments in BVSA history.
-We have seen many hearts softened, minds expanded, and lots of decisions to follow Jesus.
+Each academy has a lead pastor, and we will use a rotation of bible teachers, depending on the missionaries and staff we have available.
+Opening the Bible and talking about faith and life have led to some of the sweetest moments in BVSA history.
+We have seen many hearts softened, minds expanded, and lots of young men surrendering their lives to Christ.

-For boys and young men, sports are a powerful opportunity to teach about more important things.
-The obvious areas related to sports are that of character, honesty, teamwork, and responsibility.
-But more than that, intense sports training builds trust for one another, and for your coaches.
-With that trust in place, the time off the field such as bible teaching, team meetings, excursions, group time, and whatever "life situations" becomes much more meaningful.
+For boys and young men, sports provide powerful teaching opportunities.
+Intense sports training also builds trust for one another, and for your coaches.
+With that trust in place, the time off the field becomes much more meaningful.

-On the field, we set high goals.
+The coaching staffs at our Rhino FC academies have high standards on the field.
 We aim to compete at a high level, and we believe in high-intensity training.
-We use weight training, plyometric training, and cross-fit training methods to help the boys reach their maximum potential.
-While our boys may come from an unknown village of extreme poverty, over time they grow a reputation as a high-level futbol club, which can bring a true sense of pride to their village.
-In addition, we help our players pursue further opportunities, such as playing collegiately and professionally.
+Our teams may come from an unknown village of extreme poverty, but over time they grow a reputation as a high-level futbol club, which can bring a true sense of pride to their village.

 Poverty and malnutrition tend to go hand in hand.
-Through each BVSA Training Table, our Rhinos are able to eat a large, nutritious meal every day.
+For our Academies that are located in places of extreme poverty, we provide our daily Training Table, where our Rhinos are able to eat a large, nutritious meal each day.
 Including the Rhinos and our staff, each academy's Training Table feeds anywhere between 700-800 meals per month.
 This is a huge blessing to the boys, and has led to significant improvements in their overall health, as well as improvement in the classroom.

 We always need help with this facet of the ministry, as it is our largest line item in each academy's monthly budget.
 If you are interested in making a donation to help out, please be sure to note "nutrition" on your donation.
 Thank you!

-In Guatemala, for example, 90% of children do not go to school beyond the 6th grade.
-This is usually the case because either the family cannot afford the uniforms and school supplies necessary to go on, or because the child must now work a full-time job to help support his/her family.
-Either way, this statistic is directly correlated with poverty.
+In some countries we work in, up to 90% of children do not go to school beyond the 6th grade.
+This is usually the case because either the family cannot afford the costs associated with school.

 For every boy enrolled in our Academies who shows reasonable potential academically, we do all we can to sponsor them to go forward with their studies.
 We work together with local schools to help the boys continue beyond middle school.
 And for the ones who show even more potential than that, we seek to find individual sponsors to help them go to trade school or even to university.

-*Recreational leagues for children all ages: In order to build relationships with all of the children in our communities, and share the love of Jesus with all the kids, we open up summer leagues for kids of all ages.
-This also gives the Rhinos a needed break in between seasons.
-Many Rhinos love to come and volunteer during the summer Rec leagues.
+*Recreational Summer League for children all ages: We open up summer leagues for kids of all ages.
+This allows us to love on all the kids in the community, and also gives the Rhinos a needed break in between seasons.
+Many Rhinos love to come and volunteer during the Summer Rec Leagues.

-*Girls team: We love the girls in our communities, and want them to feel welcome here!
-Depending on staff and facilities, we run seasonal girls programs with a much reduced schedule, usually one practice per week that included a bible study, and then a weekly game.
+*Girls team (Rinas): We love the girls in our communities, and want them to feel welcome here!
+Depending on staff and facilities, we can run a seasonal girls program with a reduced schedule.
+Usually one game per week with a bible study.